-144-150 King Street West ont façade of the property municipally addressed as 144-150 King Street West demonstrates design/physical, historical/associativ and contextual values.
 The design and physical value of the building resides in its architecture and physical construction, as the building is a representative example of the Classical Revival architectural style.
 A high degree of technical and scientific achievement is demonstrated, as the front façade is likely the first in the City to be built with precast concrete.
 In addition, it is believed that this building was the first within the City to install an elevator.

-David Weber sold a one-acre parcel of land north of King Street and east of Young Street, all within Lot 16 and part of the 3-acre trade made by his father-in-law in 1833 to Frederick Gaukel.
-This parcel became the site of the Mayfair Hotel and the Weber Chambers, which is the inscription seen on the parapet of 144-150 King Street West.
-The Weber Chambers building originally housed storefronts on the ground floor and office spaces above, and was home to a number of notable tenants.
+The property has historical and associative value due to its connection to the theme of economic development in the downtown area.
+In 1840

 The contextual value of the building relates to its importance in maintaining the commercial character of the surrounding area, as well as its physical, functional, visual, and historical link to its surroundings.
 The surrounding area is occupied by a mix of uses, with hotels, banks, and other commercial enterprises being the original anchors of the commercial core.
 Though the upper storeys are now residential units, the ground floor maintains its original commercial use and continues to support the commercial character of the area.
-149-151 Ontario Street North The property municipally addressed as 149-151 Ontario Street North demonstrates design/physical, and historical/associative values.
+149-151 Ontario Street North

+The property municipally addressed as 149-151 Ontario Street North demonstrates design/physical, and historical/associative values.
 The building is an early example of a late 19th century, semi-detached, vernacular brick building with both Italianate and modest Georgian influences.

-The property has historical and associative value due to its connection to the theme of economic development in the downtown area.
-In 1840
+The property has historical and associative value because it is the last remaining example of a residential building in this section of Ontario

-The property has historical and associative value because it is the last remaining example of a residential building in this section of Ontario Street North and is an example of a working-class residence 628 New Dundee Road The property municipally addressed as 628 New Dundee Road demonstrates design/physical, historical/associative, and contextual values.
-The dwelling on the lot is a representative and early example off a dwelling constructed in the Gothic Revival Cottage architectur Common features characteristic of this specific style are displayed, and the building was constructed prior to Confederation in 1867.
+628 New Dundee Road The property municipally addressed as 628 New Dundee Road demonstrates design/physical, historical/associative, and contextual values.
+The dwelling on the lot is a representative and early example off a dwelling constructed in the Gothic Revival Cottage architectural style.
+Common features characteristic of this specific style are displayed, and the building was constructed prior to Confederation in 1867.

-Historical/associative values are displayed as the property was once a working 19th century agricultural farm complex and is therefore associated with themes of agriculture and mid-19th century agricultural practices.
+Historical/associative values are displayed as the property was once a working 19° century agricultural farm complex and is therefore associated with themes of agriculture and mid-19° century agricultural practices.
 Further, it is associated with the theme of early settlement in the Beasley's Old Survey area of Waterloo Township.
-The structure also deomonstrates local materials available to settlers and common construction methods utilized during the late nineteenth century and, when compared to similar style buildings within the area, reveals some architectural trends.
+The structure also deomonstrates local materials available to settlers and common construction methods utilized during the late nineteenth century and, when compared to similar style buildings within the area, reveals some acceptance. architectural trends.

 The dwelling on the lot has contextual value as the surroundings largely retain their rural character.
 The farmhouse also maintains a relationship to and remains oriented towards New Dundee Road, which is the original settlement road that once bisected the lot.
 As such, the dwelling has a physical link to its surroundings.
 67 King Street East The property municipally addressed as 67 King Street East demonstrates design/physical, historical/associative, and contextual values.

 The design and physical value of the subject property resides in the architecture and physical construction of the building.
 It is a unique and representative example of the International architectural style in a commercial building.
 The building possesses historical and associative value due to its original use and ownership.
 The building was originally owned and operated by the Canada Permanent Trust Company, whose origins as a trust company date back to 1855.
 At the time that 67 King Street East was constructed, Canada Permanent was the oldest trust company in Canada.
 The architecture firm which designed the building also contributes to the historical and associative value of 67 King Street East.
 The building was designed by the firm of prominent local architect Carl Reider.